SekiroKenjii/node-hero/README.md

 # Node.js E-Commerce App REST API with MongoDB

-Ecommerce backend built on nodejs and mongodb w/ Typescript
+Ecommerce backend built on nodejs and mongodb w/ Typescript that fully adheres to the principles and design patterns such as Dependency Inversion, Inversion of Control, Dependency Injection,...

+## Features

+Update soon...

 ## Install dependencies